azure-ad-b2c/samples/readme.md

 - [Login with Phone Number](policies/signup-signin-with-phone-number) - An example set of policies for passwordless login via Phone Number (SMS or Phone Call).

-- [Password Reset with Phone Number](policies/password-reset-with-phone-number) - An example policy to reset a users passwird usingPhone Number (SMS or Phone Call).
+- [Password Reset with Phone Number](policies/password-reset-with-phone-number) - An example policy to reset a users password using Phone Number (SMS or Phone Call).

 - [Password reset without the ability to use the last password](policies/password-reset-not-last-password) - For scenarios where you need to implement a password reset/change flow where the user cannot use their currently set password.